ExpressionEngine/ExpressionEngine-User-Guide/source/cp/my_account/index.rst

 Every member may specify their own individual set of "Ping Servers".
 These Ping Servers will appear as options for new channel entries.
-By default, these will include the ones specified in the `Default Ping Servers <../admin/default_ping_servers.html>`_ area.
+By default, these will include the ones specified in the :doc:`/cp/admin/default_ping_servers` area.
 These can be edited or added to by the user, though.

 HTML Formatting Buttons
 ~~~~~~~~~~~~~~~~~~~~~~~

 Each member may also specify their own HTML Formatting buttons.
 These
 buttons are available for use when creating or editing channel entries.
-By default, these will include the buttons specified in the `Default
+By default, these will include the buttons specified in the
-HTML Buttons <../admin/default_html_buttons.html>`_ area.
-The user may edit or add to the buttons as desired.
-More information on
+:doc:`/cp/admin/default_html_buttons` area.
+The user may edit or add to
+the buttons as desired.
+More information on button creation/editing is
-button creation/editing is available on the `Default HTML
+available on the :doc:`/cp/admin/default_html_buttons` page.
-Buttons <../admin/default_html_buttons.html>`_ page.

 Bookmarklet
 ~~~~~~~~~~~